codevember/website/README.md

 `npm start`

-This will build the js and css files and start the server.
-The website will be available at [localhost:5000](localhost:5000)
+This will build the js and css files and start a dev server at [localhost:8080](localhost:8080)